 Hepatitis A is most common in parts of the world without access to clean water and good sanitation, such as parts of Africa, the Indian subcontinent, the Far East, the Middle East, Central America and South America.

 It is not common in the UK, but some groups are at increased risk.
 This includes men who have sex with men and drug users who inject drugs, as well as people who travel to countries where the disease is common.

-In Europe and the UK there is currently an increase in the number of cases of hepatitis A, mainly among men who have sex with men.
+In Europe and the UK, there is currently an increase in the number of cases of hepatitis A, mainly among men who have sex with men (MSM).
 Over 60% of UK cases so far have been in London.
-Public Health England is encouraging gay and bisexual men to practice good personal hygiene and ask about hepatitis A vaccination at their sexual health clinic appointments.
+Public Health England is encouraging MSM to practice good personal hygiene and ask about hepatitis A vaccination at their sexual health clinic appointments.